lukechilds/browser-env/README.md

 Simulates a global browser environment using [`jsdom`](https://github.com/tmpvar/jsdom).

 This allows you to run browser modules in node with minimal or no effort.
-Can also be used to test browser modules with any node testing framework.
+Can also be used to test browser modules with any node test framework.
 Please note, only the DOM is simulated, if you want to run a module that requires more advanced browser features (like `localStorage`), you'll need to polyfill that seperately.

 > ❗️**Warning**
 >